csc-ubc-okanagan/workshops/docs/R_iterating-over-data.md

 ## 1.979500e+03 5.947444e+01 2.960121e+07 7.215327e+03
 ```

-If you people talking about 'vectorizing your code' generally they mean taking advantage of this construct.
+If you hear people talking about 'vectorizing your code', generally they mean taking advantage of this construct.

 ## Functions That Loop For You